Undergraduate Program: Frequently Asked Questions

 The application form for Indendent Study (399 and 299) can be found on the Department website.

-The application form, which can be found on the Department website, should be returned to Room B24 Solomon Lab Bldg. by the end of the "Add" Period for each semester of enrollment, with all signatures except that of the Undergraduate Chair.
+The application form, which can be found on the Department website, should be submitted by the end of the "Add" Period for each semester of enrollment, with all signatures except that of the Undergraduate Chair.

 There are no formal restrictions on days and hours for Independent Study, but it is customary to release students from work during Reading Days, Exams, and Vacations.